qig/Frontier-AI-Handbook/README.md

 ## Prerequisites

 Assumes familiarity with linear algebra, probability, calculus, and basic deep learning (transformers, backpropagation, attention).
-This is not a tutorial — it's a reference for practitioners working at the frontier.
+It's a reference for practitioners working at the frontier.

 ## Suggested Reading Paths